cheran-senthil/TLE/heroku-docker.md

 - Replace `xxxxxxxxx.xxxxxxxxx` with your credentials.

 ## Build Docker Image
-Follow the steps written in `Docker.md` file or use the alternative method listed below.
+Follow the steps written in the `Docker.md` file or use the alternative method listed below.
 ```bash
 docker-compose up --build -d
 ```